 The skills of all staff, including non-teaching and part-time staff are recognised and valued.
 All staff are given status and support and are encouraged to share their knowledge.

-Staff handbooks and regular professional development activities are available for all staff members to support their practice in relation to this policy.
+All regular professional development activities are available for all staff members to support their practice in relation to this policy.